olivercareyncl/Data-Science-Portfolio/README.md

 - **House Prices - Advanced Regression Analysis**: A Kaggle competition project predicting house prices using advanced regression techniques.
 Techniques include feature engineering, handling missing data, and applying various machine learning algorithms to optimize model performance.
   *Tools: Scikit-learn, Pandas, Matplotlib*

-- **Petals to the Metal - Flower Classification on TPU**: A TensorFlow-based project using TPU for faster training of a CNN model to classify images of flowers.
-Demonstrates how to leverage cloud-based hardware for deep learning tasks.
-  *Tools: TensorFlow, TPU*

 - **Titanic - Machine Learning from Disaster**: Classic Kaggle challenge that uses various classification algorithms to predict passenger survival on the Titanic.
 Emphasis on feature engineering and model selection.
   *Tools: Scikit-learn, Pandas, Seaborn*